bytebrainai/bytebrain/README.md

 ### ByteBrain UI

 The ByteBrain UI is a React component that can be embedded in any website.
-To install it, run the following steps on the root of your react project:
+To install it, run the following steps on the root of your React project:

 ```shell
 npm i @bytebrain.ai/bytebrain-ui